Devb1234/Power-BI-Projects/Super Store Sales Data/README.md

-This contains the basic visualization on the dataset of the Super Store Saled Data
+This contains the basic visualization on the dataset of the Super Store Sales Data